sktime/sktime/docs/source/get_involved/governance.rst

 For continued tenure, they have to present a summary of their contributions within the last twelve months and meet the same contribution threshold.

+If they do not meet the contribution threshold, they become inactive.
+To become a core developer again, they need to undergo the appointment process above, again.

 .. _coc-committee-members:

 CoC committee members